BGAcademy23/enaebi-data/README.md

 ## Description

+In this session we will focus on using the EMBL-EBI's biodiversity Portals and the ENA to explore and retrieve open biodiversity data.

 By the end of this session you will be able to:

 1. effectively search and retrieve data from the DToL data portal
+2. effectively search and retrieve data from the ENA

 ## Prerequisites